Don Stephenson: Performance

 Mr. Peavy in Parade (1998), Bingo Little in By Jeeves (2001) and Renfield in Dracula (2004).
 He also starred as Leo Bloom in the Broadway production and first national tour of The Producers in 2003.
-Other Broadway credits include Private Lives (2002) and Rock of Ages (2009).
-He was last seen on Broadway in A Gentleman's Guide to Love and Murder (2013) in the role of "The D'Ysquith Family".
+Other Broadway credits include Private Lives (2002) and Rock of Ages (2009). and A Gentleman's Guide to Love and Murder (2013) in the role of "The D'Ysquith Family".

 Off-Broadway, Stephenson originated the role of Fidele in Death Takes a Holiday in 2011, and played Vissi D'Amore Boy/Thurio in Two Gentlemen of Verona at the Delacorte Theater in 2005, Sid Davis in Take Me Along at The Irish Repertory Theatre in 2008, Anatoly in Chess, and Zach in The Tavern at Equity Library Theatre in 2007.

 Other roles include Tom Stoppard's Travesties at the Long Wharf Theatre, New Haven, Connecticut in 2005, and the 2014 Encores! staged concert of The Band Wagon as "Hal".

 He appeared in the 2018 Encores! production of Me and My Girl.

 Stephenson appeared as himself during his run on The Producers on Curb Your Enthusiasm episode Mel's Offer.
 Other television roles include David Jordan on the soap Another World, and guest roles in The Good Wife, 30 Rock, Ugly Betty, the Law & Order franchise, Glee, Happy!, Deception, The Americans and Turn: Washington's Spies.

-In September 2021 it was announced that Stephenson would play the role of Bill O’Wray in the upcoming Broadway production of the play Trouble in Mind by Alice Childress.
+In September 2021 it was announced that Stephenson would originate the role of Bill O’Wray in the upcoming Broadway production of the play Trouble in Mind by Alice Childress.
+The production was nominated for the Tony Award and Stephenson's performance was singled out for acclaim.
 From May 25th until June 26th, 2022, Stephenson starred as Coleman in Trading Places at the Alliance Theatre in Atlanta, Georgia, a musical inspired by the original film of the same name.
 Stephenson received a Suzi Bass Award for Outstanding Featured Performer nomination for his performance.

+In March of 2024 Don Stephenson was announced to star as Doc Brown in the Back to the Future: The Musical North American Tour and starred in the musical for a year.